SwissDataScienceCenter/renku-python/CONTRIBUTING.rst

 Commit message guidelines
 -------------------------

 This project is using conventional commits style for generation of changelog upon each release.
 Therefore, it's important that our commit messages convey what they do correctly.
 Commit message should always follow this pattern:

    $ %{type}(%{scope}): %{description}

 **Type's used for describing commit's which will end up in changelog are** :code:`fix:` & :code:`feat:`.

-Please note, that fix type here is only for user facing bug fixes and not fixes on tests or CI.
+Please note that the :code:`fix` type here is only for user-facing bug fixes and not fixes on tests or CI.
 For those, please use: :code:`ci:` or :code:`test:`

 Full list of types which are in use:
-  * :code:`feat:` - Used for new user facing features.
+  * :code:`feat:` - Used for new user-facing features.
 This should be related to one of the predefined scopes.
-If a scope does not exist, new scope should be proposed for a adoption.
+If a scope does not exist, a new scope may be proposed.
-  * :code:`fix:` - Used for fixing user facing bugs.
+  * :code:`fix:` - Used for fixing user-facing bugs.
 This should be related to one of the predefined scopes.
-  * :code:`chore:` - Used for change which are not user facing.
-Scope should be a module name in which chore occurred.
+  * :code:`chore:` - Used for changes which are not user-facing.
+The scope should be a module name in which chore occurred.
-  * :code:`test:` - Used for fixing existing or adding new tests.
-Scope should relate to a module name which is being tested.
+  * :code:`tests:` - Used for fixing existing or adding new tests.
+The scope should relate to a module name which is being tested.
   * :code:`docs:` - Used for adding more documentation.
 If documentation is not related to predefined user scopes, it can be omitted.
   * :code:`refactor` - Used for changing the code structure.
 Scope being used here should be module name.
 If refactoring is across multiple modules, scope could be omitted or PR broken down into smaller chunks.

-Full list of user facing scope's which are in use:
+Full list of user-facing scopes which are in use:
   * :code:`graph` - Scope for describing knowledge graph which is being build with users usage of the system.
   * :code:`workflow` - Scope for describing reproducibility flow.
   * :code:`dataset` - Scope for describing datasets.